bazel-contrib/publish-to-bcr/templates/README.md

 `{REPO}-{VERSION}`.
 If your repository builds its own release archive, you probably do not have a prefix to be stripped.
 So, set `strip_prefix` to an empty string.

-The `integrity` hash will automatically be filled out by the app.
+The `integrity` hash will automatically be filled out.

 ```jsonc
 {